iifl-logo

 OUTLOOK

+JB Pharma will strive to better the industry and will continue to focus on its strategies of building bigger brand franchises, enhancing its chronic portfolio and improving productivity.
 The international business environment will continue to be impacted by the ever-changing geopolitical scenario.
 JB Pharmas endeavor shall be to continue to grow on the back of new launches in the branded generics markets, expansion into newer areas in the CDMO business, an improved pipeline of the ANDA filings and deeper penetration with anchor customers.

 Despite all the challenging conditions we remain optimistic about the next financial year.

-RiSKS AND cONcERNS
+RiSKS AND CONCERNS

 FINANCIAL PERFORMANCE WITH RESPECT TO OPERATIONAL PERFORMANCE